Mimris/mimris/src/posts/01-Overview.md

 ---
-title: 'Get Started'
+title: 'Overview'
 date: 'Oct 18, 2021'
 excerpt: 'The AKM Modeller (AKMM) is a generic platform for developing and utilizing knowledge models.
-It can be customized to support any subject area, if the area can be described by entities of different types and by relationships between those types.
-Both entities and relationships may be described by relevant properties and associated methods.'
+It can be customized to support any subject area, if the area can be described by entities of different types and by relationships between those types.'
-cover_image: 'images/posts/overview/image002.png'
+cover_image: 'images/posts/overview/image001.png'
 ---

 ## Introduction